 Upgrading Nexus Repository Manager presents a necessary step to gain access to new features, bug fixes, performance improvements and other advantages.
 Regular updates to the latest release are recommended as a general best practice.

 Specifically Nexus Repository Manager 3 represents a shift in design that supports a wider set of features requested by customers as well as a platform for a modern, expanded set of functionality.
 Given these changes, many to the core architecture, the upgrade process requires more attention than in previous versions.

-This chapter covers upgrades of Nexus Repository Manager in general.
-The process of upgrading depends on the specific usage of the repository manager, its configuration and integration with other tools and is potentially complex.
+This section covers upgrades of Nexus Repository Manager in general with a focus on upgrading Nexus Repository Manager version 2 to Nexus Repository Manager version 3.
+The general process of upgrading depends on the specific usage of the repository manager, its configuration and integration with other tools and is potentially complex.
 Further resources can be found in the Support Knowledge Base.

 Nexus Repository Manager Pro customers can take advantage of the assistance of the support team.